Yield: 6 blueberry muffins // Total Time: 30 min. // Disclaimer: This post includes affiliate links. Recipe updated 08/25/2022

 Instructions

-- Preheat the oven to 400°F / 205°C. Alternate lining a muffin pan with 6 parchment liners.
+- Preheat the oven to 425°F / 220°C. Alternate lining a muffin pan with 6 parchment liners.

-- Add in the blueberries and fold just until no flour streaks remain, and the blueberries have been distributed.
+- Add in the flour mixture and fold until only a few flour streaks remain.
+Then add in the blueberries and fold just until no flour streaks remain.

 - Evenly distribute the muffin batter between the six parchment liners, filling each liner to the very top.
-Top each muffin with streusel, if using.
+Sprinkle the muffins with turbinado sugar (optional.)

 - Serve and enjoy!